 (vi) Profit on sale of investments in this category should be first taken to the Profit & Loss Account, and thereafter be appropriated to the 'Capital Reserve Account'.
+It is clarified that the amount so appropriated would be net of taxes and amount required to be transferred to Statutory Reserves.
 Loss on sale will be recognised in the Profit & Loss Account.
+As regards, the 'Special Reserves' created by banks under Section 36(1) (viii) of Income Tax Act, 1961, only the net amount of such Reserves (net of tax payable) should be taken into account for the purpose of Tier-I capital.

-- (vii) The debentures/ bonds must be treated in the nature of an advance when: - The debenture/bond is issued as part of the proposal for project finance and the tenure of the debenture is for a period of three years and above
+(vii) The debentures/ bonds must be treated in the nature of an advance when:

+• The debenture/bond is issued as part of the proposal for project finance and the tenure of the debenture is for a period of three years and above